Fairness in Ranking: A Survey: Four Classification Frameworks for Fairness-Enhancing Interventions

+\revv{An alternative iterative approach to equalizing people’s life chances could follow \emph{Rawls’ Fair \eop}, and distribute outcomes in a way that improves the parity in people’s future prospects of success, setting them up to be competitive in future competitions, even if it means ``unfairness'' in the outcomes of the current competition~\cite{Rawls}.
+In this paper, we will interpret fairness interventions that attempt to model what an individuals' qualifications \emph{would have looked like}, in a world where \emph{equally talented people have equal prospects of success}, as Rawls's Fair \eop.
+Once this has been satisfied, we can look more broadly at improving people's life prospects by applying the Difference Principle, which explicitly focuses on improving outcomes for the most disadvantaged (\ie maximizing the minimum).}

-We will classify surveyed approaches with respect to the EOP framework based on how their fairness definition compares individuals according to some qualifications (\eg test scores, credit amount, and times of being arrested).
-However, such a mapping is elusive if a paper does not clearly state its underlying concept of an individual's effort.
+We will classify surveyed approaches with respect to the \revv{\eop} framework based on how their fairness definition compares individuals according to some qualifications (\eg test scores, credit amount, and times of being arrested).
+However, such a mapping is elusive if a paper does not clearly state its \revv{assumptions about how morally arbitrary factors affect} an individual's \revv{relevant qualifications}.
 Note also that we explicitly map the \textit{fairness definitions}, not the overall approaches.
 This is because many methods \textit{combine} a fairness and a utility objective into a single optimization problem and, by doing so, lose a clear association with a particular framework.
-As a result, many of the methods we survey fall between the WAE and WYSIWYG worldviews, and do not cleanly map to a single EO category.
+As a result, many of the methods we survey fall between the WAE and WYSIWYG worldviews, and do not cleanly map to a single \revv{\eop} category.
 Some are even designed to allow a continuous shift between the frameworks, by providing a tuning parameter~\cite{zehlike2017matching}.